Ludwig van Beethoven in film: List of films

 Composer and film-maker Mauricio Kagel made Ludwig van in 1969 after the work was commissioned by German broadcaster Westdeutscher Rundfunk for the bicentenary of Beethoven's birth in 1970.
 The first part of the film is shot from the point of view of Beethoven, who walks around late 1960s Bonn, including paying a visit to his birthplace.
 The second part includes a number of scenes focusing on modern day perceptions of Beethoven.
 The film's published score was constructed by Kagel from random pages from Beethoven's compositions, which had been used to decorate the Beethoven-Haus in the film, and the score's performance instructions allowed performers a great deal of leeway in interpreting it, giving them license to follow the pages in any order, omit pages, and to incorporate Beethoven music not already included in the score.
 In fact, Kagel's own recording of the film score is based on extracts of Beethoven's works not present in the published version.
 The film was controversial at the time and received a generally hostile critical reception in both West and East Germany.

 Beethoven – Days in a Life is a 1976 feature film directed by Horst Seemann and produced by the former East German DEFA Studio for Feature Film.
 Beethoven is portrayed by Donatas Banionis.
 The film covers Beethoven's life in Vienna between 1813 and 1819.

+Beethoven's Nephew is a 1985 French-German feature film directed by Paul Morrissey and starring Wolfgang Reichmann as Beethoven.